 - Bring an industrial design perspective and develop an entrepreneurial perspective through work with the Syracuse Student Sandbox on an entrepreneurial venture.

 Add to your resume and challenge your perspective with a study abroad experience during your time at Syracuse.
-Consistently ranked among the top 25 international education providers in the U.S., SU Abroad offers more than 100 programs in 60 countries.
+Consistently ranked among the top 25 international education providers in the U.S., Syracuse Abroad offers more than 100 programs in 60 countries.
 Industrial and interaction design students most often study abroad in London.

 Life After Syracuse UniversityLink